 The Clark Jungle Hammock has been improved over the years to include drip rings that prevent water from running down the support straps.
 To keep ants from making their way down just as easily, some users smear toothpaste on the straps and report great effectiveness.
 Certain models of the Jungle Hammock have an integral pocket on the bottom for a sleeping pad or to store gear off the ground.
 Wake up to a lizard or snake in your boot and you’ll consider hanging or storing them at night.

 Clark continues to do research in the field of anti-mosquito protection.
-The company currently has experimental products in the field in the Amazon and is reporting advancements in technology.
-For now, the existing product line is the best out there and can be used during all seasons and in almost any condition.
-To get that much-needed sleep, strap up a hammock from Clark and catch some “zzz’s” worry free of insects.
+Product testing in the field in the Amazon has resulted in advancements in their design and construction methods.
+Their product line is among the best out there and can be used during all seasons and in almost any conditions.

 NATURAL INSECT REPELLENTS